 - Patient name, chart number, date of birth, and gender

-After creating an account with SHOEBOX, data collected from the app is transmitted over an encrypted connection to the SHOEBOX cloud service unless the user disables this feature.
-All data stored in the cloud service is encrypted using 256 bit AES.
-The SHOEBOX cloud service is hosted in the US by Amazon.
+After creating an account, data collected from the SHOEBOX Apps is transmitted over an encrypted connection to the SHOEBOX® Data Management Portal unless the user disables this feature.
+All data stored in the SHOEBOX® Data Management Portal is encrypted using 256 bit AES.
+Depending on your location, the SHOEBOX® Data Management Portal, where your data will be stored, is hosted in either in a US or Canadian AWS data centre.
 Access requires authentication using a username and password created during setup.

 Account Creation and Password Policy

 During the purchase of the app, users are required to create an account with a username and password.
 The username must be the email address.
-User-generated passwords must be at least 8 characters and be complex (at least 1 uppercase & 1 lowercase & 1 number).
+Password complexity policies are configurable by Minimum Length, Require Letters & Numbers, Require Upper & Lower, Special Characters, Lockout Attempts, Lockout Length, Password Reuse, & Expiration.
 Before the account can be used, the user must verify the account by clicking on a link emailed to the user.

 When the user initially sets their password, we hash the password with PBKDF2 using a secure, randomly-generated salt and store the hash in our database.
 A password is authenticated by comparing with the hashed version of the password stored in the database.
-The original plaintext values are never retained by Clearwater.
+The original plaintext values are never retained.

-The company has documented policies that prohibit the storage of Protected Health Information (PHI) at Clearwater offices or on Clearwater owned computers, email systems, or in any 3rd party services other than our HIPAA-compliant Amazon production servers.
+The company has documented policies that prohibit the storage of Protected Health Information (PHI) at SHOEBOX offices or on SHOEBOX owned computers, email systems, or in any 3rd party services other than our HIPAA-compliant Amazon production servers.
 All data is hosted in the U.S. by Amazon.
 Data is physically secured in Amazon’s data warehouses only.
 These facilities are monitored and staffed 24×7 and the servers are protected in locked cages.
-Details of the extensive security features can be foundhere.
+Details of the extensive security features can be found here.

 Access to the Production Environment

-The SHOEBOX system is designed so that no Clearwater employee can access customer data, except under exceptional circumstances.
+SHOEBOX Solutions are designed so that no SHOEBOX employee can access customer data, except under exceptional circumstances.
 Software developers only have access to a separate Staging environment.
 Deployment of software updates to production is done via a release team that has restricted access to only update software but will not have access to production data.
 Access to the production environment is protected using an authenticated VPN connection.
 Access also requires a second factor, one-time password card.

 Access to customer data requires a special request from the customer and with the approval of senior management.
 All employees with access to the production system have been screened with criminal background checks.